ESGF/esgf-user-support/docs/faq.rst

     Especially now, in the phase of redeployment after ESGF overhaul, many data nodes are still down.
 The bitstreams of replica and master copy are identical if the number or date of the version is the same.

 * Solution 4
     Look into the errata of the project whether the data you need are withdrawn.
+As part of the `ES-DOC <https://es-doc.org/>`_ documentation ecosystem, the ESGF Errata Service centralizes timely information about known issues of ESGF data.
+Please, visit the `docs <https://es-doc.github.io/esdoc-errata-client/index.html>`_ about how to find or report an issue.

 * Solution 5
     Not all variables, times, altitude levels have been archived for all time frequencies and experiments.
 For example, CMIP5 RCP daily time series are only available for the years 2006-2100, 2181-2200, and 2281-2300.